learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 line in your code that has `//` at the front will _not be interpreted_ by the JavaScript engine.
-This enables us to do two things: 1) include text (i.e., messages meant for humans) in our code files without JavaScript throwing an error, and 2) _temporarily_ keep lines of code from being interpreted; this is especially handy when debugging code.
+This enables us to do two things: 1) include text (i.e., messages meant for humans) in our code files without JavaScript throwing an error, and 2) _temporarily_ keep lines of code from being interpreted; this use can be especially handy when debugging code.

 Try removing the `//` at the beginning of line 1 and clicking the Run button.
 Not surprisingly, JavaScript doesn't know what to do with that line of 'code'.